oracle/node-oracledb/doc/api.md

 ##### Description

-This call executes a SQL or PL/SQL statement.
+This call executes a single SQL or PL/SQL statement.
 See [SQL Execution](#sqlexecution) for examples.
 Also see [`queryStream()`](#querystream) for an alternative way of executing queries.